 PHP

-A popular general-purpose scripting language that is especially suited to web development, powering over 77% of websites with server-side code.
+A popular general-purpose scripting language that is especially suited to web development, powering approximately 72% of websites with known server-side code.

 Created by Rasmus Lerdorf

 PHP (PHP: Hypertext Preprocessor) is a widely-used open source general-purpose scripting language that is especially suited for web development.
-It powers approximately 77% of all websites with known server-side programming languages, making it one of the most successful programming languages in history.
+According to W3Techs, it powers approximately 72% of all websites with known server-side programming languages, making it one of the most successful programming languages in history.

 History & Origins